mendix/docs/content/en/docs/howto/testing/testing-microflows-using-the-unittesting-module.md

 ## 1 Introduction

-To smarten up your app with business logic you can use microflows.
-To verify that your microflow works as expected you can create unit tests using the Unit Testing module.
-The Unit Testing module provides an easy to use interface to manage and run unit tests.
+Verify that your [microflow](/refguide/microflows/) works as expected by creating unit tests with the Unit Testing module.

+The Unit Testing module provides a user-friendly interface to manage and run unit tests.
 The module supports unit tests that are created using microflows and unit tests that are created using JUnit.

 This how-to will teach you how to do the following:

 * Set up the Unit Testing module
 * Create a microflow unit test

-## 2 Preparation
+## 2 Prerequisites

-Before you can start with this how-to, make sure you have completed the following prerequisites:
+Before starting this how-to, make sure you have completed the following prerequisites:

 * Download [Mendix Studio Pro](https://marketplace.mendix.com/link/studiopro/)
 * Review the Marketplace components used in this how-to: